Chart Color Schemes

 The educational profile of Newcastle West exceeds national averages, with above-average qualification levels and academic performance metrics

-Newcastle West has a notably higher educational attainment than broader averages.
-Among residents aged 15+, 41.3% hold university qualifications, surpassing the Rest of NSW's 21.3% and the SA4 region's 26.1%.
-University graduates make up 28.2%, with postgraduate qualifications at 9.5% and graduate diplomas at 3.6%.
-Vocational credentials are prominent, with 31.9% holding such qualifications; advanced diplomas account for 11.8% and certificates for 20.1%.
+Newcastle West has a higher educational attainment than broader averages.
+Among residents aged 15+, 41.3% have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in its SA4 region.
+Bachelor degrees are most common at 28.2%, followed by postgraduate qualifications (9.5%) and graduate diplomas (3.6%).
+Vocational credentials are also prevalent, with 31.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.8% and certificates at 20.1%.

-A significant 22.5% of the population is currently engaged in formal education.
-This includes 12.9% in tertiary education, 2.8% in primary education, and 1.2% pursuing secondary education.
+Additionally, 22.5% of the population is actively pursuing formal education, including 12.9% in tertiary education, 2.8% in primary education, and 1.2% pursuing secondary education.

 Frequently Asked Questions - Education